tcpalmer/nina-scheduler/target-management/exposure-plans.md

 When done, click the Save icon for the Target to save your changes or the Cancel icon to cancel.

+### Exposure Plan Enable/Disable
+When the target is _not_ in Edit mode, you can enable/disable exposure plans by clicking the on/off button.
+The action is immediate.

+You can continue to edit a disabled exposure plan.
+However, it will not be considered by the planner - either for previews or live operation.
+If all exposures plans are disabled, or the only enabled plans are completed, then the target will be treated as inactive.

 ### Exposure Plan Deletion
 When the target is _not_ in Edit mode, you can delete exposure plans by clicking the Delete icon.